-Academic representation has four levels: course, department, school reps and the VP Education.
+Academic representation has four levels: Course Reps, Senior Course Reps, School Reps and the VP Education.
 Each level feeds into the one above it, and vice versa, to ensure a constant flow of information from one end of campus to the other.
 It works a little bit like this: